dongfang98/Final-Project-Hospital-Management-System/README.md

 # Project2-Administrator-System
+I implement some basic functions of the Hospital Management System as a Java Web application, and deploy it to AWS.

 ## 1 User Story
 - Patients
-  - Patient can enter measurement at any time
-  - Patient can write a text or upload video or voice message to the MP
-  - Patient can book an appointment with the MP
+  - See doctor list and make appointments with them
+  - Manage/cancel their appointments
+  - Modify their own personal information and change password
-  - Patient can view their medical measurements
+  - View their medical measurements
+  - Check the hospital notices
+  - Chat with medical professionals

 - Medical Professionals (Nurses and Doctors)
-  - Browse Patients
+  - Browse patient list and make appointments with them
-  - Assign a medical device to a Patient
-  - Assign Alert and scheduling for medical measurement, e.g.,
-Patient to measure blood pressure daily.
-MP will receive an alert if it not done.
-Temperature is higher or lower than a value.
-MP will get an alert if the measurement is outside acceptable range.
-  - MP can input data for any patient
-  - MP can chat with patients using text, voice or videos.
-  - MP can read transcripts of Patient uploaded videos and messages
-  - MP can search for keywords in messages and chats
-  - MP have a calendar where they can show open time slots for appointments
   - MP can see all appointments booked at any time
+  - Manage/cancel their appointments
+  - Assign medical measurements to appointments
+  - Assign medical history to patients
+  - Modify their own personal information and change password
+  - Check the hospital notices
+  - Chat with patients

 - Administrators
+  - Modify their own personal information and change password
+  - See log history of all the users
+  - Manage doctor list, add/delete/modify their information
+  - Manage patient list, add/delete/modify their information
-  - Add users to the system:
+  - Add/delete departments of the hospital
-  - Users should be added to the system and cannot register before being added to the system.
-  - Assign and Change Roles to users
-Patient
-Nurse
-Doctor
-Admin
-Family member.
-  - A user can have different roles, e.g., a user can be a patient and/or a doctor
-A user can be a family member and/or a patient
-  - Provide interfaces to third party medical device makers (Thermometer, Pulse, Blood pressure, Glucometer, etc.) to have their devices feed data to the system
-  - Provide int
-  - Ability to disable or enable any device maker or application developer
+  - Manage appointment list
+  - Post a notice on the bulletin board

 ## 2 Environment
 ```